HaithamAljabbari/JsendTool/README.md

 0x984e77Ed698f724A64d169531A47f72219b659B
 <br>0x5837772DCAFE272C87Ab5513135d1F9D33160Ce49d

-The first one is the sender
-And the second one is the receiver
+The first address is the sender which sends the Ethereum And the second address is the receiver which receives the Ethereum from the sender

-DO NOT change it the other way around
+</h5>DO NOT change it the other way around<h5>